signalfx/lambda-java/README.md

 ### (Recommended) Option 1: Use the SignalFx handler

-1. Configure the SignalFx handler for the following functions in AWS:
+1. Configure the AWS function handler to have one of the following values:

   * Use `com.signalfx.lambda.wrapper.SignalFxRequestWrapper::handleRequest` for normal input/output request.
     * Please review the [example here](https://github.com/signalfx/lambda-java/blob/master/src/java/com/signalfx/lambda/example/CustomRequestHandler.java).